dr-dahou-adrar/dr-dahou-adrar.github.io/_teaching/2019-2020-1st-semester-teaching.md

 location: "Adrar, Algeria"
 ---

-Assigned list of Classes for this semester: Algorithms and Data Structures, Numerical Methods, and Human-Machine Interface (HMI).
+Assigned list of classes for this semester: Algorithms and Data Structures, Numerical Methods, and Human-Machine Interface (HMI).

 Algorithms and Data Structures